nadrane/blog/source/_posts/build-your-own-nested-query-string-encoder.md

 }
 ```

-we get `order=price&filter[make]=honda&filter[model]=civic`, but after percent encoding, the url becomes:
+And then we quickly run into our problem.
+We need to encode the object above into

+`order=price&filter.make=honda&filter.model=civic`

+but Node.js's [`querystring`](https://nodejs.org/api/querystring.html) can't encode nested objects.

+## Existing Modules Supporting Nested Querystrings

+By default, the [qs](https://www.npmjs.com/package/qs) module creates ugly urls when it encodes nested query strings.
+If we encode our object above, we get

+`order=price&filter[make]=honda&filter[model]=civic`

+The `[` and `]` characters are both considered unsafe in a URL and are required to be escaped.
+The URL becomes unreadable after this percent encoding operation.

 `order=price&filter%5Bmake%5D=honda&filter%5Bmodel%5D=civic`

-The `[` and `]` characters are both considered unsafe in a URL and are required to be escaped.
-The URL becomes unreadable after this operation.
 Fortunately, the `.` is not considered unsafe and does not need to be escaped, making it the perfect character to express object nesting.

 ## The Solution